mhooSec/utils-firefox-nosnap/README.md

 Ansible:
 1) Specify the relevant hosts and variables in hosts file.
-2) Run the playbook with the following command: `ansible-playbook playbooks/install-firefox.yaml -i hosts --ask-become-pass`.
+2) Run the playbook with the following command: `ansible-playbook playbooks/install-firefox.yaml -i hosts --ask-become-pass`
 3) As some tasks require privilege elevation, you will be prompted for sudo credentials.